apache/iceberg/format/spec.md

 Valid snapshots are stored as a list in table metadata.
 For serialization, see Appendix C.

+### Snapshot Row IDs

+When row lineage is not enabled, `first-row-id` must be omitted.
+The rest of this section applies when row lineage is enabled.

+A snapshot's `first-row-id` is assigned to the table's current `next-row-id` on each commit attempt.
+If a commit is retried, the `first-row-id` must be reassigned.
+If a commit contains no new rows, `first-row-id` should be omitted.

+The snapshot's `first-row-id` is the starting `first_row_id` assigned to manifests in the snapshot's manifest list.

 ### Manifest Lists

 Snapshots are embedded in table metadata, but the list of manifests for a snapshot are stored in a separate manifest list file.